‘Breitbart’s’ Milo Yiannopoulos Defends Pedophilia, Praises Priest Sex With Boys

-Just as the American Conservative Union announces Breitbart’s Milo Yiannopoulos as its keynote speaker, a video surfaces of Yiannopoulos defending pedophilia, and speaking in praise of priests having sex with boys.
-Yiannopoulos, who is hardly a traditional conservative will headline as CPAC.
+Just as the American Conservative Union announces Breitbart’s Milo Yiannopoulos as its keynote speaker, a video surfaces of Yiannopoulos defending pedophilia and speaking in praise of priests having sex with boys.
+Yiannopoulos, who is hardly a traditional conservative will headline at CPAC.
 Yiannopoulos has been highly critical of people trying to ban his free speech.

 But free speech has gotten Milo Yiannopoulos kicked off of Twitter after various misogynist rants, says the Inquisitr.
-Yiannopoulos has shared his dislike for women, and called Leslie Jones, one of the stars of SNL, a variety of names, including gorilla.
+Yiannopoulos has shared his dislike for women and called Leslie Jones, one of the stars of SNL, a variety of names, including gorilla.
 The name calling and disrespect got so bad that Terry Moran of ABC called Milo an idiot.
 Yiannopoulos said he had to become gay because he found women so repulsive.

 Milo Yiannopoulos Supports Pedophilia, And Declares To All Americans That They Must… https://t.co/WQeKuAIkkA #islam